suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 Override-multiple requires the command (1-2 bytes) and one additional map to hold the parameter sets (1 byte).
 For one component, there is no savings.
 For multiple components, there is an encoding savings of 2 bytes per component.

-Proper structuring of code should ensure that override-multiple follows a code-path nearly identical to set-component-index + override-parameters.
+Implementations can structure code so that override-multiple follows a code-path nearly identical to set-component-index + override-parameters.

 This command is purely an encoding alias for set-component-index and override-parameters.
 The component index is set to the last component listed in the override-multiple argument when override-multiple completes.